onlypuppy7/LegacyShell/wiki/wiki/History/maphistory.md

 |Early Two Towers|[Video 1](https://youtu.be/xyT6_v7H_vs?t=656)|<img src="./0.10.2 Alpha3.png" alt="0.10.2 Alpha3" width="65%">||

 The most significant thing to note here is the presence of an early version of Bedrock.
 It was later readded on 1st May 2023.

+Scrutinising these maps further, I think that all these maps were also made with the same techniques as the [inter-editor era](#inter-editor-era), just with some block types replaced with new models.

+It's most visible in Bedrock, obviously, as it's essentially another map like those in 0.9.x.
+Then looking at Blue, it's the same style just with grass and blue blocks.
+Then there's Two Towers.
+Despite the name, does it really look like two towers?
+Not to me.
+It looks too similar to the output of the Legacy Generator when you set the height to be large.

+So to conclude even though these maps have all prevailed, it's hard for me to call them manually created.
+But I will because I can.